 - The current time must be before the time represented by the

 iatclaim can be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.
-The acceptable range is Client specific.
+The acceptable range is Application specific.

 - If a